Morbius: Fictional character biography

 Morbius eventually leaves New York, moving location frequently to avoid capture.
 During this time, he rescues Amanda Saint from a Satanic cult known as Demon-Fire, then encounters John Jameson, who at the time is cursed to transform into the Man-Wolf.
 Alongside the Man-Wolf, Morbius battles Spider-Man again.
 Later, Morbius encounters Reverend Daemond, the Caretakers of the planet Arcturus IV, the Cat People of the Land Within and Tara the Girlchild, the extra-dimensional demon known as Helleyes, and the Living Eraser.
-He also meets other monsters, such as the Werewolf (Jack Russell), the Ghost Rider (Johnny Blaze),and the Man-Thing (Ted Sallis), and superhuman adventurers such as Blade, the original X-Men and the Human Torch and the Thing, both members of the Fantastic Four.
+He also meets other monsters, such as the Werewolf (Jack Russell), the Ghost Rider (Johnny Blaze), and the Man-Thing (Ted Sallis), and superhuman adventurers such as Blade, the original X-Men and the Human Torch and the Thing, the last two both being members of the Fantastic Four.
 During this time, he continues to frequently clash with Spider-Man.

 Later, Morbius meets rogue CIA agent Simon Stroud and together they fight a group of new pseudo-vampires created by Morbius's bites and resulting infection.
-One of these pseudo-vampires bites and infects Martine, turning her into a living vampire as well.
+One of these pseudo-vampires bites and infects Martine, turning her into a pseudo-vampire as well.
 Thanks to Morbius' efforts, Martine is cured and the other pseudo-vampires destroyed.
 Morbius then flees, believing he is still a danger to Martine.
-After this, he befriends desperate landowner Alicia Twain (later avenging her murder) and battles Morgana St. Clair, an enigmatic vampire expert living in England who is a member of a Satanic cult known as the Brotherhood of Judas.
+After this, he befriends desperate landowner Alicia Twain (later avenging her murder) and battles Morgana St. Clair, an enigmatic vampire expert living in England who is actually a true undead vampire and a member of a Satanic cult of true undead vampires known as the Brotherhood of Judas.
+Morbius destroys St. Clair and the members of the cult, as well as a priest that was being used by them as a human sacrifice and blood meal at the priest's request.
 Morbius later enlists help in finding a cure for his pseudo-vampirism from his old friend Ronson Slade, a scientist.
 Slade, however, becomes a werewolf and Morbius is forced to kill him.